google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 ### Developer switches {: #developer-switches }

-As a developer, you may want to change Chrome autoplay policy behaviour locally to test your website depending on user engagement.
+As a developer, you may want to change Chrome autoplay policy behavior locally to test your website depending on user engagement.

 - You can decide to disable entirely the autoplay policy by setting the Chrome